 The Executive Committee assists the Board in conducting and managing the day-to-day business and affairs of the Company.
-The Committee consists of Chief Executive Officer, Head of Operations and Technology, Head of Corporate Banking and Institutional Banking, Chief Risk Officer, Head of Treasury and Head of Finance, and it is chaired by the Chief Executive Officer.
-8 Executive Committee meetings were held during 2022.
+The Committee consists of Chief Executive Officer, Head of Corporate Banking and Institutional Banking, Chief Risk Officer, Head of Treasury and Head of Finance, and it is chaired by the Chief Executive Officer.
+8 Executive Committee meetings were held during 2023.